06 Sep 5 Great Tips to Pay Less Taxes in UK

 - General maintenance

-Make sure to talk to a professional accountant for self employed to know more about claimable business expenses.
+Make sure to talk to a professional accountant for self-employed people.
+This helps you know more about business expenses that should be claimed.

 2. Charitable Donations